Last Updated on July 19, 2023 by Cindy Bekesi

 For the most part, society generally knows that more women are impacted by DV.
 Yet, one in three men have experienced DV, according to surveys from the Centers for Disease Control and Prevention (CDC).
 And half of all men in the US report that their intimate partner has been psychologically aggressive, according to the National Domestic Violence Hotline.

-In order for DV to decrease, it is important that not only women, but men and those in the LGBTQ community, also feel that they have resources to help them cope with domestic violence.
+In order for DV to decrease, it is also important for those in the LGBTQ community feel that they have resources to help them cope.
 The British Medical Journal conducted studies and offers suggestions of how to combat DV for all genders.

 Many do not know they are living with domestic violence (DV)

 Many people who are abused do not put a name to their violent home life.
 They think something is not right in the home, but they do not know that labeling it may actually help them gain greater awareness and seek help afterwards.
-DV also has fewer visible forms of abuse than physical violence including intimidation, control, isolation, thrown objects, insults with children present, and so on.
+DV also has fewer visible forms of abuse than physical violence.
+These include intimidation, control, isolation, thrown objects, insults with children present, and so on.

 More so, The Alberta Council of Women’s Shelters conducted a report in 2016, that shows that 25% of men do not consider verbal abuse as violence.
 Yet research shows that heated arguments ARE a form of abuse and are equally damaging to the recipient, impacting mental and behavioral health.